 Prices for over 1,000 food items in Japan set to rise in June

-More than 1,000 food products across Japan will carry higher retail prices from June, according to industry surveys released in late April.
+More than 1,000 food products across Japan will carry higher retail prices beginning in June, according to manufacturer notifications compiled by Teikoku Databank and released in late April.
+The data cover 1,047 stock-keeping units that will rise by an average of 11 percent, following submissions to major retailers through mid-April.
 Seasonings represent the largest share of affected items, followed by processed foods such as retort pouches and instant meals.

 Category Breakdown